Allows your clients to plan their future knowing what their income will be each year

 Your client can tailor the income to meet their needs, so they'll know exactly what they'll be receiving and when.
 Options could include;

-- Your client may receive a higher income, also known as an enhanced income, if they have certain health or lifestyle conditions, such as smoking and being overweight.
+- Your client may receive a higher income, also known as an enhanced income, if they have certain health or lifestyle conditions, such as smoking or being overweight.

 - An option to have income which increases annually to protect against inflation.